bhauman/lein-figwheel/README.md

 The above command will start figwheel and it will behave just like running `lein figwheel`.

-Please note that the above command is not the same environment as `lein repl` or `cider-jack-in`.
+Please note that the above command is not running the script in the same environment as `lein repl` or `cider-jack-in`.
 Both of these start an nREPL session.
 I am intentionally not using nREPL in order to remove a lot of complexity from ClojureScript REPL communication.

 > If you are using nREPL, launching the ClojureScript REPL
 > requires that you have Piggieback installed.
 Please see the section